Politics of Nepal: From 2017 to 2019

 In November 2017, Nepal had its first general election since the civil war ended and the monarchy was abolished.
 The main alternatives were centrist Nepali Congress Party and the alliance of former Maoist rebels and the Communist UML party.
-The alliance of communists won the election, and UML leader Khadga Prasad Sharma Oli was sworn in February 2018 as the new Prime Minister.
-He had previously been Prime Minister since 2015 until 2016.
+The alliance of communists won the election, and UML leader Khadga Prasad Sharma Oli was sworn in February 2018 as the new prime minister.
+He had previously been prime minister since 2015 until 2016.

-Political crisis 2020
+2020: political crisis

 Since the inception of NCP, the struggle for power between the two leaders: Khadga Prasad Sharma Oli and Pushpa Kamal Dahal started.
 The internal crisis led to dissolution of parliament (both house of representative and lower house of parliament) by Khadga Prasad Oli twice within six months.
 It was approved by the president but Supreme court denied the legality of such decision by Oli.
 After the supreme court's historic decision, both the parliaments were reinstated.

 After facing the vote for confidence in parliament, Oli lost the vote for confidence.
 As per the 72(6) of Constitution of Nepal, the opposition was given the opportunity to form a new government by President Bidya Devi Bhandari.
-The opposition and they could not construct the new government as they lacked support of one faction from Janata Samajbadi Party.
-As a result, the party got divide and Loktantrik Samajwadi Party, Nepal was formed after nearly a month.
+The opposition could not construct the new government as they lacked support of one faction from Janata Samajbadi Party.
+As a result, the party got divided and Loktantrik Samajwadi Party, Nepal was formed after nearly a month.

-As a result, Khadga Prasad Oli was sworn in again as the Prime minister of Nepal.
+As a result, Khadga Prasad Oli was sworn in again as the prime minister of Nepal.
 He dissolved the parliament on 22 May 2021 for second time rather than taking vote of confidence.
 This time as well, it was approved by president unanimously against the signatures submitted claiming majority to NC.
 Still, 146 of the total 275 sitting members of HOR filed a case in supreme court against the decision and approval of president.
-Previously, they had submitted majority signatures to president asking to appoint Sher Bahadur Deuba as the next Prime minister of Nepal.
+Previously, they had submitted majority signatures to president asking to appoint Sher Bahadur Deuba as the next prime minister of Nepal.

 On 4 June 2021, a major cabinet re-shuffle took place when so called Madhesbani leader Rajendra Mahato led faction of PSP-N joined the government with eight cabinet ministers and two state ministers while other five from CPN (UML).
 Bishnu Prasad Paudel, Raghubir Mahasheth and Rajendra Mahato were made Deputy Prime-minister.
 While the previous expansion was yet to be clarified by the Supreme Court, Oli made yet another re-shuffle and included seven ministers from UML and one from PSP-N. On 22 June, Supreme Court delivered a fresh blow to embattled Prime Minister KP Sharma Oli 20 removing recently appointed ministers.
 It revealed a care-taker prime-minister cannot make such change as per article 77(3) of Constitution of Nepal.
 By the end, only five ministers are present in Council of ministers including sitting PM Oli while deputy prime minister post of Bishnu Prasad Paudel was removed.